theC4Labs/Project-Archiver/README.md

 ----

 ### How to install<a name="How-to-install"></a>
-1. Click the latest link and download the [latest distribution](https://github.com/tapnair/Project-Archiver/blob/master/dist/Project-Archiver.zip)

-*Note you should download from the link above.
-The regular git downloads won't get the apper submodule*

-2. Unzip the archive to a permanent location on your computer
+1. Unzip the archive to a permanent location on your computer

 ### Fusion 360